rsergio07/GCP-SRE-Hands-ON-Training/exercises/exercise4/README.md

 **RBAC permission denied errors**: Ensure that the Prometheus ServiceAccount has the correct ClusterRole bindings for Kubernetes API access, verify that your GKE cluster has RBAC enabled, and check if workspace-specific permissions are required.

 **LoadBalancer IP stuck in pending**: Verify that your Google Cloud project has available external IP quota, check that the Container Registry API is enabled, and ensure that your GKE cluster has proper

+## Next Steps

+You have successfully implemented comprehensive monitoring and alerting capabilities that focus on user impact rather than system behavior.
+You've defined meaningful SLIs and SLOs that guide reliability decisions, created alert policies that notify teams of actionable problems, established incident response procedures that minimize MTTR, and implemented error budget management that balances reliability with development velocity.

+**Proceed to [Exercise 5](../exercise5/)** where you will implement intelligent alerting and incident response workflows based on the monitoring infrastructure established in this exercise, define Service Level Indicators (SLIs) and Service Level Objectives (SLOs) that measure user experience, create alert policies that signal actionable problems without generating noise, and establish incident response procedures that support effective problem resolution and minimize Mean Time to Resolution (MTTR).

+**Key Concepts to Remember**: Effective monitoring provides visibility into system behavior but requires intelligent alerting to drive action.
+Service discovery and metric collection are the foundation, but alert policies and incident response procedures determine operational effectiveness.
+Self-hosted Prometheus provides reliable metrics collection across diverse environments, while structured observability data enables both automated alerting and manual investigation during incidents.

+**Before Moving On**: Ensure you can explain how your monitoring stack collects and stores metrics, why service discovery configuration is critical for dynamic environments, and how the metrics you've implemented support both immediate troubleshooting and long-term reliability analysis.
+In the next exercise, you'll build alerting policies that convert this observability data into actionable incident response workflows.